HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-03-23-Quality-Time.md

   Oftentimes documentation is simply missing out of date or not detailed or precise enough, so you need to "use the source" (...
 Luke).
   So here is what I do:
-  - I don't print outwhole components.
+  - I don't print out whole components.
 It's just too much paper, and you will not need everything.
     Instead, print one module/class/file at a time.
   - Use GitHub for printing.
     Just navigate to the file you need to print (Hint: Use the `t` shortcut),